Skip to main content

 Social insects are "eusocial,” which is the most extreme form of animal social life on the planet.
 Bees and other eusocial insects (like ants, termites, and wasps) live in colonies with overlapping generations, cooperative brood care, and a reproductive division of labor.
 The queen reproduces, while the workers perform tasks related to colony growth and development and engage in little, if any, reproduction themselves.

 Advanced eusocial species such as honey bees have the largest colonies, numbering tens or even hundreds of thousands of workers.
 They also live in the most complex societies, highlighted by an intricate division of labor among workers.
-It is this division of labor that has made possible the evolution of traits normally associated with human society: agriculture, warfare, and symbolic language.
+It is this division of labor that has made possible the evolution of collective traits normally associated with human society: agriculture, warfare, and symbolic language.

 Social insects are "extremists" in their constant expression of social behavior.
 They coordinate virtually all of their activities with other individuals to ensure colony survival.
-Like all other animal, bees must obtain and process information about their changing ecological and social milieu and act accordingly.
+Like all other animals, bees must obtain and process information about their changing ecological and social milieu and act accordingly.
 But for species with active social lives, neural and behavioral plasticity is even more contingent upon social context.
 In social evolution, the sophistication of behavioral mechanisms for the essentials of life--food, shelter, and reproduction--stems from increased abilities to communicate and synchronize behavior with conspecifics.
 Social insects, especially honey bees, are exemplars for the discovery of general principles of brain function, behavior, and social organization.

-Our goal is to explain how honey bee society evolved and operates using an approach that integrates evolutionary biology, behavioral biology, neuroscience, endocrinology, molecular biology, and genomics.
-We seek to understand the function and evolution of behavioral and pheromonal mechanisms that integrate the activity of individuals in a society, the neurochemical, neuroanatomical, and neuroendocrine mechanisms that regulate behavior within the brain of the individual, and genes that influence social behavior, and the means by which the environment acts on the genome to orchestrate plasticity.
-We study the most fundamental social behavior system in the honey bee colony, the division of labor among worker bees.
-We also investigate other behaviors, including dance language, colony defense and reproductive behavior in the usually sterile workers.
-Members of our lab often develop new tools to facilitate this research, such as automated methods to track bee behavior (such as the RFID tag system depicted below) and automated methods of rearing bees in the laboratory.
+Our goal is to explain how honey bee society evolved and operates, using an interdisciplinary approach that integrates evolutionary biology, behavioral biology, neuroscience, endocrinology, molecular biology, genetics, and genomics.
+We seek to understand the function and evolution of behavioral and pheromonal mechanisms that integrate the activity of individuals in a society, the neurochemical, neuroanatomical, and neuroendocrine mechanisms that regulate behavior within the brain of the individual, the genes that influence social behavior, and the means by which inherited variation and the environment act on the genome to orchestrate behavior and shape individual differences in behavior.
+To achieve these goals we couple the interdisciplinary approach outlined above with both naturalistic behavioral research in the field and behavioral assays in the laboratory.

 Bee with RFID